SAP-samples/teched2024-DA180/README.md

 ## Disclaimer

-* Your screen shots may look different than those in the exercises; they may contain additional content, depending on what other attendees have entered.
+* Your screen shots may look different than those in the exercises, as with new releases there might be new features or enhancements being delivered.
 * Some user interface elements may differ from the screenshot used in the exercise.

 ## Requirements